Toshihiro Suzuki (Bandai Multimedia Dragon Ball Director) — Creator of the Dragon Ball Super Butōden series. His favorite character is Son Goku.

 If I lose this penholder or my drawing brush, I’ll be in deep trouble.

-I use Pilot’s documentary ink, but their drawing ink is OK, too.
+I use Pilot’s document ink, but their drawing ink is OK, too.
 It’s just that I don’t like the impression that clings to the pen tip.

 I’ve always used the ones from a manufacturer called Luma, but the coloring supplies are really up to each person’s tastes, so it’s best to experiment with lots of different things.